Here is a list of Frequently Asked Questions that may help you understand the International Towne program better.

 Teacher orientation and refresher sessions are offered July through April to provide critical information about International Towne program mechanics and the classroom materials.

-- A 5-hour orientation is required for all teachers who have not previously taught the International Towne curriculum.
+- A 5-hour Teacher Orientation is required for all teachers who have not previously taught the International Towne curriculum.

-- A 1-hour refresher is recommended for teachers who have participated previously in International Towne.
+- A 1-hour Refresher Video is recommended for teachers who have participated previously in International Towne.

 Plan to attend an orientation or refresher session at least 2 months prior to your Towne date.
 To review orientation dates click here.
 Once a date has been decided on, contact the Director, Programs Registration at 303-321-2256 to reserve your spot.